os-climate/ITR_api/README.md

 ### API-only

-In order to run a locally build version run:
+In order to run a local build version run:

 For building the image the codes relies on source-to-image (s2i).
 Please install s2i first. the CLI can be found [here](https://github.com/openshift/source-to-image/releases/).
 Make sure the install location is added to the PATH variable.
 ```bash